 - Anatomical studies at both the light and electron microscopic levels.
-Light microscopes are available for studies utilizing Nomarski differential contrast optics, phase optics, and fluorescent activation (including confocal microscopy).
+Light microscopes are available for studies using Nomarski differential contrast optics, phase optics, and fluorescent activation (including confocal microscopy).
 Modern instruments are available for both transmission and scanning electron microscopy.

 - Facilities and expertise in the optogenetic activation and inhibition of neuronal populations.